imalenica/medltmle/README.md

 `medltmle` estimates the natural mediation effect for a longitudinal setting with time-varying mediators.
 This R package implements several estimators of the data dependent parameter (SE) and non-data dependent parameter (NE) for direct and indirect mediation effects over multiple time points, adjusting for measured time-varying confounding and informative right-censoring.
 The theoretical justifications for using either of the aforementioned parameters are outlined in the vignette.

+Currently available estimators include

+1. TMLE for longitudinal data
+2. The longitudinal G-computation
-Currently available estimators include 1.
-The TMLE for longitudinal data 2.
-Inverse Probability of Treatment Weighted (IPTW) 3.
-The longitudinal G-computation
+3. Inverse Probability of Treatment Weighted (IPTW)

 Future releases will support longitudinal data in long format and will integrate with the [`stremr` package](https://github.com/osofr/stremr) in order to handle more elaborate longitudinal data structures.